John Wesley Davis

-John Wesley Davis (April 16, 1799 – August 22, 1859) was an American physician and Democratic politician, active in the mid-1800s.
+John Wesley Davis (April 16, 1799 – August 22, 1859) was an American medical doctor and Democratic politician, active in the mid-1800s.
 He is best known for serving as Speaker of the United States House of Representatives, Governor of the Oregon Territory, and as a four-time member of the Indiana state legislature.

 Early life and education

 Davis was born in New Holland, Pennsylvania, on April 16, 1799, and later moved to Shippensburg, Pennsylvania, with his parents.
 Davis graduated from Baltimore Medical College in 1821, then moved to Carlisle, Indiana, in 1823 and practiced medicine there.
 He married Ann Hoover on November 19, 1820.

 His daughter, Caroline Davis, married James C. Denny, Indiana Attorney General (1872–1874).
 Their son, Frank Lee Denny, was a colonel of the U.S. Marine Corps who served in the Egyptian Expedition of 1882, the U.S. intervention in Panama in 1885, and the Spanish–American War.